Plotly and Datashader in Python

 datashader creates rasterized representations of large datasets for easier visualization, with a pipeline approach consisting of several steps: projecting the data on a regular grid, creating a color representation of the grid, etc.

-Passing datashader rasters as a mapbox image layer
+Passing datashader rasters as a tile map image layer

 We visualize here the spatial distribution of taxi rides in New York City.
 A higher density is observed on major avenues.
-For more details about mapbox charts, see the mapbox layers tutorial.
-No mapbox token is needed here.
+For more details about tile-based maps, see the tile map layers tutorial.

 In [1]: